Terms and conditions with customer information

 6.1Subscription contracts are concluded for an indefinite period and can be terminated by the customer at any time without observing a notice period.

-6.2The right to extraordinary termination for good cause remains unaffected.
+6.2The right to extraordinary termination for cause remains unaffected.
 An important reason exists if, in consideration of all circumstances of the individual case and weighing the interests of both parties, the terminating part can not reasonably be expected to continue the contractual relationship until the agreed termination or expiry of a period of notice.

 6.3Terminations must be made in writing or in text form (eg by e-mail).